Undergraduate Open Days

 The course provides practical experience of working with PROPHET, a market-leading actuarial software package used by commercial companies worldwide for profit testing, valuation and model office work.

 Modules are assessed by end-of-year examinations, or by a combination of coursework and examinations.

 For a student studying full time, each academic year of the programme will comprise 1200 learning hours which include both direct contact hours and private study hours.
 The precise breakdown of hours will be subject dependent and will vary according to modules.
 Please refer to the individual module details under Course Structure.

 Methods of assessment will vary according to subject specialism and individual modules.
 Please refer to the individual module details under Course Structure.

 We aim to help students develop:

-In addition, the Year in Industry enables students to gain awareness of the application of technical concepts in the workplace.
+For the programme involving a year in industry, to enable students to gain awareness of the application of technical concepts in the workplace.

 You gain knowledge and understanding of:

 - Core mathematical understanding in the principles of calculus, algebra, mathematical methods, discrete mathematics, analysis and linear algebra.

 - Statistical understanding in the subjects of probability and inference and time series modelling, plus specialist statistics applications in insurance.